 Improve Compatibility: VP8 and H.264 Support in WebRTC

-As known VP8 and H.264 is mandatory codecs in WebRTC according to RFC 7742 .
-On the other hand, not all browsers support VP8 and H.264 codecs at the same time which may caused by some licensing issues.
-Anyway, let’s back to our work, Ant Media Server supports H.264 for 1.x versions and Ant Media Server started supporting VP8 for 2.x versions including transcoding, clustering.
+As known VP8 and H.264 are mandatory codecs in WebRTC according to RFC 7742.
+On the other hand, not all browsers support VP8 and H.264 codecs at the same time which may be caused by some licensing issues.
+Anyway, let’s back to our work, Ant Media Server supports H.264 for 1.x versions and Ant Media Server started supporting VP8 for 2.x versions including transcoding, and clustering.
 So that all of the devices can play WebRTC streams within their browsers.

 S3 Forwarding and S3 Multipart Upload

 Because AWS S3 is highly used for storing records, we need to improve compatibility with AWS S3.

 S3 multipart upload is supported for saving MP4 files to S3.
 Multipart upload is recommended by AWS for saving files which has a size of over 100MB.